alttch/bma-info/eva4/include/eva_mcp.rst

     Certain agents may require restarting if MCP service has been restarted or connection has been lost.

-MCP is still experimental technology and issues may occur.
+MCP is still an experimental technology and issues may occur.
 Known issues
 reported:

 * Cursor GUI agent does not see MCP tools.
 Use Cursor CLI version instead until